superbrothers/kubernetes-docs/kubectl_get.md

 ### Options

 ```
-      --all-namespaces                If present, list the requested object(s) across all namespaces.
+  -A, --all-namespaces                If present, list the requested object(s) across all namespaces.
 Namespace in current context is ignored even if specified with --namespace.
       --allow-missing-template-keys   If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
       --chunk-size int                Return large lists in chunks rather than all at once.
 Pass 0 to disable.
 This flag is beta and may change in the future. (default 500)
-      --export                        If true, use 'export' for the resources.
-Exported resources are stripped of cluster-specific information.
       --field-selector string         Selector (field query) to filter on, supports '=', '==', and '!='.(e.g. --field-selector key1=value1,key2=value2).
 The server only supports a limited number of field queries per type.
   -f, --filename strings              Filename, directory, or URL to files identifying the resource to get from a server.
   -h, --help                          help for get
       --ignore-not-found              If the requested object does not exist the command will return exit code 0.
-      --include-uninitialized         If true, the kubectl command applies to uninitialized objects.
-If explicitly set to false, this flag overrides other flags that make the kubectl commands apply to uninitialized objects, e.g., "--all".
-Objects with empty metadata.initializers are regarded as initialized.
+  -k, --kustomize string              Process the kustomization directory.
+This flag can't be used together with -f or -R.
   -L, --label-columns strings         Accepts a comma separated list of labels that are going to be presented as columns.
 Names are case-sensitive.
 You can also use multiple flag options like -L label1 -L label2...
       --no-headers                    When using the default or custom-column output format, don't print headers (default print headers).
   -o, --output string                 Output format.
 One of: json|yaml|wide|name|custom-columns=...|custom-columns-file=...|go-template=...|go-template-file=...|jsonpath=...|jsonpath-file=...
 See custom columns [http://kubernetes.io/docs/user-guide/kubectl-overview/#custom-columns], golang template [http://golang.org/pkg/text/template/#pkg-overview] and jsonpath template [http://kubernetes.io/docs/user-guide/jsonpath].